GaurangBhatt/sample-lambda/README.md

 # sample-lambda
 Sample Lambda project used for testing the pipeline

-Uses BeamLineJS for building, testing and deploying sample lambda function.
+Uses BeamLineJS for building, testing and deploying sample lambda function.adfadsfads

 # Pipeline stagesadfdsf
 * Setup build environment